SPONSORED SCIENTIFIC RESEARCH PROGRAM

 was conducted over a six month period by the International Food Allergy Association under the direction of its president, Dr. Eileen Yoder, PhD.
 Her results documented that in her tests of 100 people suffering from significant wheat sensitivities; nearly 70% showed a lower test score for KAMUT®

-Brand wheat than they did for modern wheat.
+brand khorasan wheat than they did for modern wheat.
 A subset of 10 out of the 100 who had significant problems eating modern wheat were then challenged with a diet of KAMUT®

-Brand products.
+khorasan products.
 Again seven out of the 10 had either no reactions or a very mild reaction.
 The results of these studies led the author to conclude, “KAMUT®

-(brand products) can be an excellent substitution for common (modern) wheat if eaten on a rotational basis.”
+khorasan products can be an excellent substitution for common (modern) wheat if eaten on a rotational basis.”
 This report substantiated the anecdotal reports we had been hearing for years.
 Unfortunately Dr. Yoder was seriously injured in a car accident shortly after finishing her report which prevented her from preparing a manuscript for publication.

 We do not believe that we should medicate the symptoms of poor health and discomfort sometimes created or aggravated by eating modern wheat.
 Rather, we should follow the advice of Hippocrates and look directly to our food for not only the potential cause, but also the potential cure for some of the diseases and digestive problems plaguing modern society.
 Having seen the success of this approach, we know Hippocrates was teaching a correct principle.
-But for us the next step was to understand why KAMUT® Brand wheat was producing this positive effect.
+But for us the next step was to understand why KAMUT® brand khorasan wheat was producing this positive effect.
 We wanted to know the mode of action and how our ancient grain differed from the modern wheat.
-We set out to create a research program which tried to answer these questions and allowed us to understand the reasons for the health benefits of KAMUT® Brand khorasan wheat.
-Our goal was to discover how KAMUT® Brand ancient wheat differs from modern wheat chemically, physically and in function when it is eaten and assimilated into the body.
+We set out to create a research program which tried to answer these questions and allowed us to understand the reasons for the health benefits of KAMUT® khorasan wheat.
+Our goal was to discover how KAMUT® khorasan ancient wheat differs from modern wheat chemically, physically and in function when it is eaten and assimilated into the body.
 Most of all we wanted to understand why most people who have trouble eating modern wheat have no trouble eating this ancient grain and understand where modern plant breeding went wrong in its quest for higher yields using high levels of chemical inputs and qualities which improved manufacturing efficiency.

 Besides the first successful study conducted by the International Food Allergy Association mentioned above, we looked at several other areas for information either with our own sponsored research or by following the work of others.
 The major topics of study and interest for us were the following: A. Nutritional analysis of the grain, B. Glycemic Index (GI) of bread, pasta and cereals, C. Gluten characterization studies and D. Digestibility studies of pasta.